 Mein Papa kommt offers parental coaching tailored to your needs, and practical help for everyday life that takes into account the special demands of a multi-locality family setting.

-In 2012 Mein Papa kommt was prize winner in the startsocial competition and awarded by Chancellor Angela Merkel.
+Since May 2018 Dr. Franziska Giffey, Federal Minister of Family Affairs, is Patron of our initiative.
+In 2012 Mein Papa kommt was prize winner in the startsocial competition and awarded by German Chancellor Angela Merkel.
 Mein Papa kommt is a service provided by Flechtwerk 2+1 gGmbH, a non-profit organisation with a strong expertise in multi-locality family settings.
 Flechtwerk 2+1 gGmbH is funded by donations and private grants.
+Check our FAQ for more information about us and our services.

 Fill in the form below or send an Email to email@example.com.
 You can also contact us via skype at "daddyiscoming" or by phone at +49 89 929 28 396.